karthik0010/Assure-Documentation-2/Recorder Installation.md

 ## 🚀 Start Recording Test Cases

-Once the UI sensor is installed and configured, you’re ready to start recording your test cases using AssureQA's built-in recorder.
+Once the Recorder is installed and configured, you’re ready to start recording your test cases using AssureQA's built-in recorder.

    ![UI.record-7](/images/UI.record-7.png)